Drug Evaluation Committee 2009-16 Scope of "Investigator-Related Members" (Part 2)

 The Chairperson of the Clinical Trial Review Committee cannot participate in the deliberation and voting for the clinical trial in which he/she is involved as an investigator-in-charge.
 Therefore, he/she cannot participate in the deliberations for the deletion of the investigator's role as a subinvestigator, but there is no problem with the subsequent deliberations for the said clinical trial.

-The term "members related to the investigator" as stipulated in Article 29, Paragraph 1, Guidance 1 of the GCP is understood to mean the investigator, subinvestigator, and collaborator.
-We believe that there is no problem regarding the relationship between the Clinical Trial Review Committee Chairperson and the department to which the investigator belongs and the hierarchical relationship in terms of position, unless it is stipulated in the procedures of the medical institution or the Clinical Trial Review Committee.
+The term "committee members related to the investigator" as stipulated in Article 29, Paragraph 1, Guidance 1 of the GCP is understood to mean the investigator, subinvestigator, and collaborator.
+We believe that there is no problem regarding the relationship between the Investigator Site's procedures and the Investigator Review Committee's procedures regarding the relationship between the investigator's department and the Chairperson of the Investigator Review Committee, and the hierarchical relationship between the two in terms of position.